captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 ## Potential Improvements

 1. **Modular Architecture**: Refactoring the protection techniques into separate modules could improve maintainability and allow for easier addition of new techniques or updates to existing ones.
 2. **Advanced Steganography**: Implementing more sophisticated steganography techniques could improve the hiding of metadata and increase resistance to statistical analysis.
 3. **Enhanced GPU Utilization**: While the current version can use GPU acceleration if available, further optimizations could be made to improve performance on both CPU and GPU systems.
 4. **Adaptive Protection**: Developing a system that analyzes images and automatically adjusts protection strength based on content may optimize the balance between protection effectiveness and visual quality.
 5. **Comprehensive Testing Suite**: Adding a suite of unit and integration tests would improve reliability, ease future development, and help quickly identify any regressions when making updates.
 6. **Enhanced Key Management**: Implementing a more robust key management system could improve the overall security of the cryptographic operations.
 7. **Machine Learning Integration**: Incorporating machine learning models to detect and adapt to new AI scraping techniques could provide more dynamic and future-proof protection.
 8. **API Development**: Creating an API for the core functionality would allow for easier integration with other software or web services.
+9. **Incremental Progress Bar**: Implementing a more granular progress bar update during batch processing to provide better feedback to users.
+10. **Cancellation Option**: Adding the ability to cancel ongoing protection or verification processes for long-running operations.
+11. **Memory Management**: Implementing better memory management for processing very large images or large batches of images.
+12. **EXIF Data Preservation**: Improving the preservation of original EXIF data while still applying protection information.

 ## Updating
 To update PixelGuard AI to the latest version: